 This interview is part of our Fellow Spotlight series.
-This series features interviews with current and previous PIL Fellows, highlighting their work with the Program, their path getting here, and the road going forward.
-For more information on our Fellows, visit our website.
-Can you tell us a little bit about your position and trajectory … Continue reading Fellow Spotlight: Dr. Mariam Sheibani
+This series features interviews with current and previous PIL Fellows, highlighting their work with the Program, their path getting here, and … Continue reading Fellow Spotlight: Dr. Mariam Sheibani

 Weekend Scholarship Roundup